Introduction

 Online Application | Yes | Yes | Yes |

-What is The Required Amount for a Blocked Account
+Required Amount for a Blocked Account:

-The required amount in 2025 for a German student visa is €11,904.
-This amount is based on the annual living expenses of students estimated by BAföG, which ensures that students have enough funds to cover their living expenses in Germany.
-The limit to withdraw each month is 992€.
+The required amount for a German student visa in 2025 is €11,904.
+This amount is based on BAföG’s estimates of students’ annual living expenses, ensuring they have sufficient funds to cover their living costs in Germany.
+The monthly withdrawal limit is 992 €.

 Do certain visas require a higher deposit for a blocked account in Germany?